jrbtaylor/conditional-pixelcnn/docs/_index.md

 MNIST is practically black and white, so I discretized the label to only 4 grayscale levels for the purposes of calculating cross-entropy loss.
 On natural images, the number of output levels would obviously need to be higher.
 All layers in the network have 200 features.
+For data augmentation I used random rotations of +/-5 degrees with nearest neighbour sampling.
-For training, I used Adam with a learning rate of 10<sup>-4</sup> and dropout rate of 0.8.
+For training, I used Adam with a learning rate of 10<sup>-4</sup> and dropout rate of 0.9.

 The higher number of features (than is necessary for MNIST) and higher dropout is a trade-off of training time vs regularization.
 This is a trick that is rarely mentioned in papers but is helpful to avoid overfitting &mdash; I've only seen it mentioned in a paper for training on action recognition in video, where overfitting is a problem due to the high dimensionality vs the dataset sizes currently available.

-I have a single GTX1070 GPU at home, so I didn't run any kind of hyperparameter optimization: the ability to guess reasonable hyperparameters and have your model work on the first attempt says a lot about the robustness of Adam + batch normalization + dropout.
+I have a single GTX1070 GPU at home, so I didn't run any kind of hyperparameter optimization: the ability to guess reasonable hyperparameters and have your model work says a lot about the robustness of Adam + batch normalization + dropout.
 The learning rate definitely could've been higher but this makes for a more interesting GIF.